intel-retail/automated-vending/docs_src/automated-vending-services/application_services.md

 ### `POST`: `/resetDoorLock`

-The `POST` call will simply reset the Automated Checkout's internal `vendingState`.
+The `POST` call will simply reset the Automated Vending's internal `vendingState`.
 This API endpoint has no logic to process any input data - it just responds to a simple `POST`.

 Simple usage example: